Natural Disaster Claims

 24 hours a day, 7 days a week

-Track the status of your claim anytime in your online account.
+Track a ClaimView the status of your claim at any time in .

 A claims representative is ready to answer your questions and guide you through the claims process 24 hours a day, seven days a week.
 If widespread damage from a natural disaster occurs in your neighborhood, our national catastrophe team will be on the ground immediately to help Safeco customers who have filed claims.